It’s time! You have read a bunch, you’ve ordered your hive and maybe you’ve pre-ordered your bees.

-If you’re using plastic, then you can should be able to simply snap it into place in the grooves in the top and bottom bar, fitting the foundation within the inner dimensions of the frame.
+If you are using plastic, then you should be able to simply snap it into place in the grooves in the top and bottom bar, fitting the foundation within the inner dimensions of the frame.

 If you’re using beeswax foundation, it gets a little trickier.
-Most beeswax foundation is sold with crimped wire in it for support.
+Most beeswax foundations are sold with crimped wire for support.
 If the wire ends flush with the wax, then it can be pushed into place in the top and bottom bar grooves, much like the plastic foundation.

 Sometimes, however, this wire extends about a centimeter beyond the wax on one side and bends at a 90-degree angle.
 This is hook wire foundation.
 It gives the foundation a little more support, and it requires a special kind of frame with a removable wedge on the top bar.

 The wedge is a long strip of wood lightly attached to the inside of the top bar.
 You should be able to pry it away easily with your fingers or the back end of your hammer.
 The bottom bar should have a groove running down its inside.

 Fit the hookless side of your foundation into this groove.
 The hooked side should be flush with the top bar, with the hooks laying against it.
 Put the wedge back in place so it lays over the hooks, and nail it into place with two short nails.